mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/high-performance-processor-architecture.typ

 Issuing more prefetches might also have the adverse effect of reducing performance by taking up limited bandwidth, or it might cause useful data to be _evicted_ (pushed out) from the cache to make space for prefetched data that aren't useful.

 Branch predictors have an accuracy measurement which is the ratio of correct predictions to the number of branch instructions fetched.
-Branch predictors don't have coverage as they have to cover 100% of branches, lest fetching stall completely.
+Branch predictors do not have coverage as they have to cover 100% of branches, lest fetching stall completely.
-When branch predictors fail to make predictions using advanced algorithms, they fall back on heuristics like "always taken" or "never taken".
+When branch predictors fail to make predictions using advanced algorithms, they fall back on heuristics like "always jump" or "never jump" based on good guesses about how normal programs are written #footnote[ Branches that jump back in the program are associated with loops and are usually always taken in the first few iterations. ].

 Whether branch predictors can be "timely" in the same manner is perhaps up for debate.
 When fetching multiple instructions per cycle, a branch prediction can be "late" without affecting performance as long as the processor is not completing instrucitons faster than they can be fetched.